The Right Fit:

 Does the student need to be officially diagnosed as dyslexic in order to benefit from the system you tutor with?

 No. An official diagnosis for dyslexia is not necessary.
 Dyslexia is the most common reason a person will struggle with reading and spelling.
-No other learning disability parallel the symptoms of dyslexia.
 If dyslexia is suspected, it most likely is.

 In order to qualify for some government programs, an official diagnosis may be required.